Autonomous Stabilization of Fock States in an Oscillator against Multiphoton Losses

 Figures~\ref{fig2}(b)-\ref{fig2}(d) show the measured photon number populations as a function of the total evolution duration of the CSPA operation for generating Fock states $|N\rangle$ with $N=1,2,3$.
 The insets show the measured Wigner functions for the stabilized Fock states at a duration of approximately 50~$\mu$s, giving a state fidelity of 0.93, 0.86, and 0.77 for Fock states $|1\rangle$, $|2\rangle$, and $|3\rangle$, respectively.
-The generated Fock states are preserved for up to approximately 10~ms, which is much longer than their intrinsic lifetimes, indicating the successful and robust generation of the target multi-photon Fock states in the cavity.
+These measured fidelities are comparable with the estimated ones (0.96, 0.91 and 0.87) from analytical calculations in Supplementary Material~\cite{supplement}.
+The generated Fock states are preserved for up to approximately 10~ms, which is mainly limited by the classical control electronics used in the experiment and can potentially be extended indefinitely, indicating the successful and robust generation of the target multi-photon Fock states in the cavity.
 The quantum dynamics of the stabilization process can be fully described by a rate equation of the photon number populations during the evolution~\cite{supplement}, confirming the effectiveness of the non-unitary CSPA operations in adding photons to the cavity.
 The main infidelity of the stabilized Fock states arises from the mismatch of the coupling rates and decay rates (see Supplementary Material~\cite{supplement} for more details of the error analysis).